QuineDot/rust-learning/src/misc-default-param.md

 Default type parameters work the same in implementation headers and function argument lists as they do in other
 "[type positions](#type-position-mechanics-in-more-detail)".
 This
-may be surprising with compared to elided lifetime parameters.
+may be surprising when compared to elided lifetime parameters.

 In implementations and function argument lists, eliding a lifetime parameter introduces a new, independent generic lifetime parameter.